squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

   * <<MailTo(squid-announce AT squid-cache DOT org)>> is a receive-only list for announcements of new versions and any major security issues.
 Subscribe via <<MailTo(squid-announce-subscribe AT squid-cache DOT org)>>.

   * <<MailTo(squid-bugs AT squid-cache DOT org)>> is meant for sending us bug reports.
 Bug reports received here are given priority over those mentioned on squid-users.
+Security related bugs should always be sent to this mailing list instead of Bugzilla.

   * <<MailTo(squid AT squid-cache DOT org)>>: A closed list for sending us feed-back and ideas.

   * <<MailTo(squid-faq AT squid-cache DOT org)>>: A closed list for sending us feed-back, updates, and additions to the Squid FAQ.
 Bugzilla Website section can also be used.

   * <<MailTo(squid-dev AT squid-cache DOT org)>>: An open list for developer discussions about Squid code.

+  * <<MailTo(noc AT squid-cache DOT org)>>: An (open? closed?) list for notices and discussion about the software and machines behind the Squid Project services.

 == I can't figure out how to unsubscribe from your mailing list. ==